Trương Mỹ Hoa

-Trương Mỹ Hoa was party secretary and People's Committee chairman of Tân Bình district of Ho Chi Minh City from 1986 to 1991 before continuing her career at the centre.

-She has held positions as a member of Executive Board the Central Party Committee, a member of Congress Party delegation, vice chairman of Vietnam National Assembly from 1994 to 2002, as well as the vice president from 2002 to 2007.
+Hoa was party secretary and People's Committee chairman of Tân Bình district of Ho Chi Minh City from 1986 to 1991 before continuing her career at the centre.
+She has held positions as a member of executive board the Central Party Committee, a member of Congress Party delegation, vice chairman of Vietnam National Assembly from 1994 to 2002, as well as the vice president from 2002 to 2007.

-Trương Mỹ Hoa is married since late 1975 and has two daughters.
+Hoa is married since late 1975 and has two daughters.